Local Living Italy—Amalfi Coast Winter

 Day 7 Naples (1B)

 Visit the seaside town of Sorrento and get your bearings with an orientation walk.
-Enjoy free time in town to take a cooking class, walk along the cliff tops if the weather is agreeable or take a day trip to the island of Capri.
+Enjoy free time in town to take a cooking class or walk along the cliff tops.

 Included activities and day trips